TNO/ChaProEV/README.md

 18. **database_tables_columns:** Returns a dictionary with the tables of a database as keys and their columns as values.

+### **define.py:**
+This module defines and declares classes for the different objects that define the system (the parameters/defintions come from a parameters file),
+namely:

 ### **weather.py**
 This module contains functions related to weather data and factors.
 The weather data is pulled from the [CDS (Climate Data Store) ERA-5 weather